 Covid19 Help Section

 Since March 2020, Church Crookham Junior School has worked hard to ensure that the best education and support have been provided in such unusual times.
-We also know that this may be a very diffcult time for children and families.
+We also know that this may be a very difficult time for children and families.
 The following links may offer some support and we are happy to help with any referrals, if you contact us via the school office.

 The Hampshire Coronavirus Support and Helpline